 When can I apply?

 Because of the doctoral program’s cohort model, all students who enter in a given year begin the program together in the fall semester.
-The Priority Application Deadline is March 1 and the Priority Deposit Deadline is June 1.
+Applicants are encouraged to submit all the required documents as soon as possible, to allow time for review.
 Applications are reviewed on a rolling basis until the cohort for that fall reaches capacity.

 How do I apply?